 Riding the bus is a privilege and demands high standards of behavior.
 If bus rules are broken, students may be removed from the bus and disciplinary consequences will occur.
-Five or more disciplinary referrals issued to a student on the bus may result in the student being permanently excluded from busing services.
+Any disciplinary referrals issued to a student on the bus may result in the student being permanently excluded from busing services at the school director's or busing company's discretion.
 In the event of suspension from busing services, parents/guardians will be required to provide transportation for their child(ren) to and from school.
 Students removed from the bus will be placed in the Extended Day Program and parents will be charged the appropriate fee.
 A parent/guardian must pick up these students before 6:00 P.M or the Department of Children and Families and the Holyoke Police Department will be notified.

-\\Chronic disregard for bus rules will prompt indefinite suspension from bus privileges.\\
+Chronic disregard for bus rules will prompt indefinite suspension from bus privileges.